Walking Cuxton to Detling

 You’ll then pass by a metal farm gate and head into another field.
 Follow the path across the field and take a right turn at the bench.
 Keep following the path and after a while, the path begins to descend towards the River Medway, which you’ll be able to see in the distance.

 Stay on the path as it bends round to the left and takes you out by the Ranscombe Nature Reserve car park.
 Stay on the left side of the A228 as it curves to the left before taking you underneath the road.
 You’ll come out on the right side of the A228 before getting to a fork in the road where you’ll take the left turn that goes upwards beside the roundabout.
-There’s a sign here for where the Eurostar broke the British speed record on 30 July 2003, although this was unfortunately covered in graffiti.
-It’s a shame, as there was quite a large amount of litter on this particular stretch.
+There’s a sign here for where the Eurostar broke the British speed record on 30 July 2003.

 From here, cross the smaller bridge that takes you over the M2.
 After crossing this bridge, the path turns to the right and curves downwards towards the much larger bridge that takes you over the River Medway.
 It’s quite a distance across the bridge, but you can see some lovely views out over the river.